 Why an Increasingly Volatile Market Environment Can Favor Middle Market Co-Investments

-Select risks include: information risk, management risk, risks related to reliance on third parties, and risks related to the sale of investments.
+Select risks include: macroeconomic risk, sourcing risk, investment selection, portfolio diversification, management risk, execution of value creation plan, risks related to reliance on third parties, and risks related to the sale of investments.

 A New Macro Era